 The State Authorization Reciprocity Agreement (SARA) provides regulation for institutions providing interstate eLearning education.
 Federal Policy and state law requires US colleges be authorized to provide distance education in each state where a distance student resides while taking online classes.
 Walla Walla Community College is working diligently to meet all authorization guidelines of states outside of Washington.
 By joining SARA, we are able to provide distance education opportunities nationally, but WWCC does not serve all 50 states.

-At this time, we cannot accept online students who are or will be living in one of the following state or territories at the time they are planning on attending Walla Walla Community College:
+At this time, we cannot accept online students who are or will be living in California, or the territories listed below at the time they are planning on attending Walla Walla Community College:

-Territories: Puerto Rico, American Samoa, Commonwealth of N. Marianas, Republic of Palau, and Republic of Marshall Islands.
+Territories: American Samoa, Commonwealth of N. Marianas, Guam, Republic of Palau, and Republic of Marshall Islands

 Contact Erika Bockman (Assistant Dir. of Admissions) with questions regarding program availability in your state.